Thank You for Attending the

 May be best suited for consumers, people in recovery, people who have a loved one in recovery.

-Presenter: Amanda Miller (The Center for Health Care Services), Members of the San Antonio Police Department, Members
+Presenter: Leonor Bermea (The Center for Health Care Services), Valessa Agosto (Our Lady of the Lake University)

 May be best suited for people with an interest in behavioral health or professionals.